 Koalas Might Have to Start Drinking

-For over 70 years a cattle farmer has enjoyed watching koalas on his land.
-He has recently taken to putting water troughs in trees for them after he noticed a drop in numbers: 25 per cent of the region’s koala population died in the last heatwave, according to the documentary.
+Why has a cattle farmer in northern NSW suddenly started putting water troughs in trees?
+For over 70 years the farmer has enjoyed watching koalas on his land.
+But he’s noticed a drop in numbers: 25 per cent of the region’s koala population died in the last heatwave, according to the documentary.

 This is strange because koalas are known to receive enough hydration from the eucalypt leaves they eat.
 It seems the chemical content of eucalyptus leaves is changing with climate change, and can no longer hydrate the koalas.